OctopusDeploy/docs/docs/deploying-applications/iis-websites-and-application-pools.md

 - IIS configuration in action

-To deploy an IIS Web Site, add a *Deploy an IIS Web Site* step.
-For information about adding a step to the deployment process, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.
+To deploy an IIS Web Site, add aÂ *Deploy an IIS Web Site*Â step.Â For information about adding a step to the deployment process, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.

 ![](/docs/images/5671696/5865907.png)